 Each year we showcase FADD projects made by participants in a fun, casual and exciting showcase to the public.
 We aim to exhibit every project, including those that have 31 individual pieces.
 We love to share the variety and all the personal stories in the one place.
 It’s always a fun and inspiring weekend.
-We also ask participants to volunteer with performances, talking to visitors, serving pick n mix sweets, and sharing their skills at craft stations.
-Last year, and for our 2021 our showcase we’ve moved it all online.
-We showcase projects as an online website while still providing activities, entertainment, and further material/sources on selected projects.
+We also provide paid opportunities alongside voluntary work where participants can perform, talk to visitors, make promotional art and encourage others to create at our exhibitions .
+Last year, and for our 2021 our showcase we moved it all online.
+You can see these results by searching #FADD2020 and #FADD2021.

 If you’re interested in seeing more…

-- Check out Participant Stories to hear what others have to say about FADD,
+- Check out Participant Stories to read what others have to say about FADD,

 - See some photos of previous exhibitions here,